How do I apply?

-- Apply directly from high school via the Ontario University Application Center Website (www.ouac.on.ca).
+- Apply directly from high school via the Ontario University Application Center Website.
 You must apply to Carleton’s B.A. with a Major in Psychology (Honours) program and select the Co-op option.

-- Apply by the end of their 2nd year of study at Carleton University.
-The application form is found on the Co-op website.
+- Apply by the end of your 2nd year of study at Carleton University (application form).

 For admission to and continuation in the Co-op option, you must:

 - Register in B.A.
 (Honours) Psychology

 - Obtain and maintain an overall CGPA of 9.5 and a major CGPA of 9.5

 - Successfully complete PSYC 2001 and PSYC 2002 by the start of the first work term

 - Maintain full-time status in each study term

 - Be eligible to work in Canada (for off-campus jobs)